 Offering a comprehensive, affordable health insurance package is one way for small businesses to attract and maintain top talent.
 There are several types of healthcare plans you can offer.
-While many companies offer a health maintenance organization (HMO) plan, an alternative option is a preferred provider organization (PPO) plan.
+While many companies offer a health maintenance organization (HMO) plan, a preferred provider organization (PPO) plan is an alternative option.
 A PPO differs from an HMO in several ways and has advantages and disadvantages for employers and employees alike.
-Understanding these details can help you determine whether a PPO is the right choice for your business and your team.
+Understanding these details can help determine whether a PPO is right for your business and your team.

 What is a PPO?

-Generally, PPO plans give plan participants a significantly greater choice of medical professionals to choose from when they need medical care.
+Generally, PPO plans give plan participants a significantly greater number of medical professionals to choose from when they need medical care.

 How does a PPO plan work?

-When employees who are enrolled in a PPO plan obtain care from an in-network provider (doctors, hospitals, etc.), the insurance company pays the provider the full agreed-upon rate, and the employees cover any co-pay or deductible.
-When employees receive care from an "out-of-network" provider, the claim is paid, but not at the full, agreed-upon rate.
+When employees who are enrolled in a PPO plan obtain care from an in-network provider (doctors, hospitals, etc.), the insurance company pays the provider the full agreed-upon rate, and the employees cover any co-payment, coinsurance or deductible.
+When employees receive care from an out-of-network provider, the claim is paid, but not at the full agreed-upon rate.
 In these cases, employees are responsible for more out-of-pocket costs.

 “In a PPO, (you) generally have the freedom to pick from the preferred list,” said Ed Oleksiak, senior vice president for the insurance brokerage firm Holmes Murphy & Associates.
 “If you don’t use the list of preferred providers, then the provider can bill [you] for amounts above what the health plan is willing to pay — in addition to what the plan has defined as your share of the costs.”